biodivdev/dwc/README.md

 # dwc-io

-This is a simple clojure/java library for writing, accessing and reading occurrences.
+This is a simple clojura library for writing, accessing and reading darwincore occurrences.

-Current features:
-- Reading and streaming from: dwc-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR, GBIF
-- Writing to: JSON, GEOJSON, XLSX, CSV
-- Search, Filters and pagging on Tapir and Digir
-- Validate records
-- Apply common fixes
--- verbatimCoordinates vs decimalLatitude/decimalLongitude
--- fields and keys case (DecimalLatitude vs decimalLatitude) -- empty and null values
--- naming fields (scientifcName, scientificNameWithoutAuthorship, scientificNameAuthorship, genus and specificEpithet) -- occurrenceID generation, if not exists, as one of:
---- id field
---- globalUniqueIdentifier field
---- institutionCode:collectionCode:catalogNumber
---- randomUUID

-Missing features:
-- Java Interface
-- Finish validation
-- Writing on dwc-A and XLSX

 ## Usage

-### From Clojure

 Include in your project.clj

 [![Clojars Project](http://clojars.org/dwc-io/latest-version.svg)](http://clojars.org/dwc-io)

+## Reading and Writing

 ### dwc-A